gtaws/ProtectWithWAF/lab2/README.md

 20. Wait for couple for minutes and refresh Kibana dashboard.
 Check if you see blocked request to the login page.

     **Note** the **Terminating Rule ID** in the **WAF Rules Hit** visualization and check the rule that is blocking these requests.
 You can check the rule by going to the **WAF & Shield Console**, filter on the appropriate region and select **Rules** from the left side.
-This shdould display a list of all the rules and ID of each rule.
+This should display a list of all the rules and ID of each rule.
 The **Terminating Rule ID** should match the rule you recently defined.

     >You can also run the following AWS CLI command from a machine which has the AWS CLI installed, credentials with the appropriate permissions, and internet access.
 Update the region and the rule id as required:
     >